Have you received a phone call from CMRE Financial Services?

 If it is, in fact, a legitimate obligation of yours, it will be difficult to fight in court.

 And, that’s if you ever get to court.
-In many instances, the only notification of a court hearing will be a single piece of correspondence that may easily get lost in a pile of mail.
+In many instances, the only notification of a court hearing will be a single piece of correspondence.

 If you don’t know about the court date and you don’t show up, the collection agency will win a summary judgment against you.